Get insider access

 Stand

-The Sony A80K has metal feet that support the screen very well, and there's minimal wobble.
-Like some other Sony TVs, it has three different stand positions: a narrow position if you have a small table, a wide position if you want minimal space between the screen and the table, and a high position if you want to place a soundbar in front without blocking the screen.
+The TV has metal feet that support the screen very well, with minimal wobble.
+Like some other Sony TVs, it has three different stand positions: a narrow position perfect for small tables, a wide position with minimal space between the table and screen for a clean look, and a high position that is high enough to fit a soundbar in front without blocking the screen.
 You can see the dimensions of the 65-inch TV below (W x D x H to the bottom of the screen):

 Design